leoantony72/Notes/Distributed Systems/Google File System (GFS).md

 #### Real world use
 1. GFS is completely stored in a single Data Center, not optimal for global distribution.
 2. Big Sequential access.

+### Conclusion
+---
+- Single point of failure, If the Master goes down entire system fails.
+- Poor handling of Small Files, GFS introduces a significant overhead, as each file is stored as a chunk with its own metadata, and many small files can overwhelm the master node. only a small part of a chunk is used by a small file, the rest of the chunk remains wasted.
+- GFS does not support atomic updates for multiple chunks.
+- Optimized for large files